API

 • A monthly subscription is best for long-term rental, where you regularly pay once a month.

-If you're committed to paying 12+ months upfront or buying multiple bare metal servers at once, we can offer you a discount.
+If you're committed to paying 12+ months upfront or buying multiple Bare Metal servers at once, we can offer you a discount.
 Contact our Sales team for details.

-Please note: a bare metal server is billed even while it's stopped because all resources are still reserved for you.
+Please note: a Bare Metal server is billed even while it's stopped because all resources are still reserved for you.
 If you want to stop charges, delete your server.

 If you want to test the service, you can activate the Trial Period.
 It will expire in 14 days, and you'll be switched to the basic PAYG plan.

-But bare metal servers are the right fit for a few primary use cases that take advantage of the combination of attributes.
+But Bare Metal servers are the right fit for a few primary use cases that take advantage of the combination of attributes.
 These attributes are dedicated resources, greater processing power, and more consistent disk and network I/O performance.

-• Performance-centric app and data workloads: The complete access and control over hardware resources make bare metal a good match for workloads such as HPC, big data, and high-performance databases, as well as gaming and finance workloads.
+• Performance-centric app and data workloads: The complete access and control over hardware resources make Bare Metal a good match for workloads such as HPC, big data, and high-performance databases, as well as gaming and finance workloads.

 • Apps with complex security or regulatory requirements: The combination of a global data center footprint with physical resource separation has helped many organizations adopt a cloud while simultaneously meeting complex security and regulatory demands.

-• Large, steady-state workloads: For applications such as ERP, CRM, or SCM that have a relatively stable set of ongoing resource demands, bare metal servers can also be a good fit.
+• Large, steady-state workloads: For applications such as ERP, CRM, or SCM that have a relatively stable set of ongoing resource demands, Bare Metal servers can also be a good fit.

-Bare metals vs. dedicated servers in Hosting
+Bare Metal vs. Dedicated Servers in Hosting

-The table below shows the key differences between our bare metal servers in Cloud and dedicated servers in Hosting.
+The table below shows the key differences between our Bare Metal servers in Cloud and Dedicated Servers in Hosting.

-Bare metals Dedicated servers
+Bare Metal Dedicated Servers

 Server administration Automated for a user Done per user